Tillymolete/alx-system_engineering-devops/README.md

-Delete directory in a directory
+Changing directory to previous one